vendablefall/littlekiwibus/_posts/2017-05-19-Bridgets-1st-big-little-project.md

 **First things first...**

 She hopped on Gumtree and bought herself a whole bunch of second-hand power tools.
 She managed to bag herself a good quality circular saw, jig saw, belt sander and router, a couple of saw horses and a spirit level, all for $120 (AUD)...
 Bargain!
 Then, being the penny-pincher that she is, and also having a very strong loathing for wasting any kind of material, she refused to buy wood.
-So she rummaged around the house for any scrap wood or unwanted furniture she could use and come across an old computer desk of mine sitting in the garage, abandoned and purposeless.
+So she rummaged around the house for any scrap wood or unwanted furniture she could use, and came across an old computer desk of mine sitting in the garage, abandoned and purposeless.
 A perfect starter project!

 I demonstrated the ABCs of each tool, as well as the necessary safety precautions to take before using any power tool, and off she went.
 She was a little nervous at first, but her confidence grew with every cut.
 Soon enough she was whistling while she worked; a surefire sign that she was sufficiently comfortable and didn't need me constantly breathing down her neck.